India Jane Birley: Estrangement from brother and death of father

 Birley became pregnant in 2004 and her brother Robin paid former London police officers who claimed to be private detectives more than £400,000 from the accounts of Annabel's in exchange for false information about her then partner, and the father of her child, Robert Macdonald.
 The investigation was to establish whether Macdonald had a financial motive behind his relationship with India Jane.
 Mark Birley fell out with Robin following the revelation.
 Mark Birley sacked Robin from the management of his clubs after the fall out from the affair.

 The investigators hired by Robin met India Jane in 2006 and alleged that they had information about her.
 India Jane described the meeting as " ... highly improbable, unreal, and very, very unpleasant ...
 It was very sinister.
 These people were thugs".
 She hired her own detective who informed her that Robin was behind the investigation which she described as " ... very cruel.
 The intent was to ruin Robert Macdonald.
 I would then seem to be influenced by a famous financial fraudster".
 The investigators hired by Robin gave him tapes of women claiming to be former lovers of Macdonald, the women were in fact drama students.
 India Jane described the tapes as "crackly and fuzzy and said that she "[couldn't] imagine anyone being taken in by that crap".
 Robin subsequently said that he felt he was "acting in the best interest of my sister ...
 My father was too ill at the time to have any additional worries".
 Macdonald later received an official apology from Robin and had all his legal bills paid with an additional cash settlement.
-Robin apologsed to his sister and admitted that he had been mistaken in pursuing the investigation.
+Robin apologised to his sister and admitted that he had been mistaken in pursuing the investigation.